nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![Recall Step 2](images/RecallStep2.png)

-<div markdown="span" class="alert alert-info">:information_source: **note:** After an addition, the `currentCmdIndex` is set to point
+<div markdown="span" class="alert alert-info">:information_source: **note:** After `Logic#getPrevCommandString` is called,
-one index after the last element in the `CommandStringStash`.
-The `Logic#getPrevCommandString` method decrements this index before returning the String pointed to by `currentCmdIndex` so this works as a way of 'resetting' the state allowing the user to start to cycle back from the most recently added command again.
+the `currentCmdIndex` is set to point one index after the last element in the `CommandStringStash`.
+This 'resets' the state allowing the users to start to cycle back from the most recently added command again.
+The `Logic#getPrevCommandString` method decrements the `currentCmdIndex` before returning the String allowing the mechanism to work as intended.

 </div>